AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/user-notifications.md

 * Whenever a csv list of users is successfully uploaded.
 * Whenever the upload of a csv list of users is unsuccessful.
 The Admin gets a message with the reason for failure.
 * Administrator can also set up instance level notification alerts for courses and learning programs.
-In this case, Administrator gets the notifications based on the frequency selected at instance level.
+In this case, Administrator gets the notifications based on the frequency selected at instance level.&nbsp;

->[!NOTE]
->
+**Note***
->If an administrator has author or manager privileges in addition to his role, then the administrator gets notifications pertaining to each role.
+*If an administrator has author or manager privileges in addition to his role, then the administrator gets notifications pertaining to each role.

 A sample notification window for admin role is shown in the following screenshot:

 ![](assets/admin-notification.png)

-This pop-up window displays highlights of all the notifications along with time of occurrence and a scroll bar.
-You can know the number of latest notifications based on the highlighted number on top of the notifications icon.
+This pop-up window displays highlights of all the notifications along with time of occurrence and a scroll bar.&nbsp;You can know the number of latest notifications based on the highlighted number on top of the notifications icon.
 For example, if there are five latest notifications after your previous login, you can see the number 5 being displayed on top of the notifications icon.
 These numbers disappear once you read all the latest notifications.

-Click **Show all notifications** link at the bottom of the notifications pop-up window to view all the notifications in a separate page.
+Click&nbsp;**Show all notifications**&nbsp;link at the bottom of the notifications pop-up window to view all the notifications in a separate page.

 ## Set up multi level escalation notifications {#setupmultilevelescalationnotifications}